pablo-meier/Pablog/_src/About.md

 It may surprise you to know that some people have actually been emotionally invested in how I approach this issue.
 Enough that I felt compelled to write about it.
 Weird.

+\* = Also, just to be COMPLETELY clear here: I'm joking with all the Bro stuff.
+I'm not a bro, and don't love the trend of 'brogrammers' (but to each their own and all that).

    [1]: http://www.qwantz.com/index.php?comic=2479
    [2]: http://www.adobe.com/flash